-No Pledge, Lease or Mortgage of any Project or any other Facilities of the City.
-Payment of the principal of and interest on the Bonds is not secured by any deed of trust, mortgage or other lien on any Project, or any other facilities or property of the City or any developer.
-Except as provided herein, the Bonds are payable solely from annual appropriation by the City.
+No Pledge, Lease or Mortgage of the Projects or any other Facilities of the City.
+Payment of the principal of and interest on the Bonds is not secured by any deed of trust, mortgage or other lien on the Projects or any other facilities or property of the City.
+The Bonds are payable solely from annual appropriation by the City.